TheEightBot/enterprise-application-patterns-using-maui/validation.md

 }

-This method clears the Errors collection, and then retrieves any validation rules that were added to the object\'s Validations collection.
+This method clears the Errors collection, and then retrieves any validation rules that were added to the object's Validations collection.
 The Check method for each retrieved validation rule is executed, and the ValidationMessage property value for any validation rule that fails to validate the data is added to the Errors collection